 You can, but there are better alternatives.
 Water-based lubes and baby oil/baby oil gel are great since they don’t irritate the skin and don’t degrade the cage.
 They also evaporate soon after applying, so they won’t stick to you.

-Is leaving a chastity cage on for days unsanitary?
+Is leaving it on for days unsanitary?

 The short answer is: no, if you clean yourself right.
 Showering daily (read the “Washing The Caged Area” section) and keeping the cage dry will ensure that you’re clean and healthy.

-Can you expand a plastic chastity cage?
+Can you expand a plastic cage?

 Quality cages will keep you firmly in place, even if they’re plastic.
 However, poorly made ones might deform and even break under the force of your erection.